EURODEO/e-soh/README.md

 ## Usage
 All three parts of the service is kept in this repository and can be built and setup using docker-compose.
 For more documentation on each part of the service see README.md in each relevant folder in this repository.

-To keep a small docker context, and not have the extra maintenance of a .dockerignore.
-It is necessary when running locally to copy the protobuf file to the Dockerfile directories.
+To keep a small docker context and not have the extra maintenance of a .dockerignore, it is necessary when running locally to copy the protobuf file to the Dockerfile directories.
 You can do this by running: `./ci/docker/copy-protobuf.sh`.
 Which copies the protobuf files to all specified Dockerfile directories.
 At the moment the ingestor is not included.

 ## Pre-commit